openeuler-mirror/stratovirt/docs/config_guidebook.md

 ivshmem-scream is a virtual sound card that relies on Intel-VM shared memory to transmit audio data.

-Six properties are supported for ivshmem-scream device.
+Nine properties are supported for ivshmem-scream device.
 * id: unique device id.
 * memdev: configuration of the back-end memory device used by the ivshmem.
+* interface: configuring audio playback and recording interfaces, currently can be set to `PulseAudio` or `Demo`.
+* playback: Path for storing audio.
+When interface is set to Demo, playback is mandatory.
+* record: Path for obtaining audio.
+When interface is set to Demo, record is mandatory.
 * bus: bus number of the device.
 * addr: including slot number and function number.
 * share: the shared memory must be set to `on`.